 Local growers have had to deal with these extreme conditions since before the time of the Incas, and today Peruvians still enjoy maca as a daily farm to table staple.

 Peruvians value it as a medicinal and therapeutic herb, holding long-standing beliefs relating to its ability to enhance bedroom play and fertility!

 While I was in Peru it seemed like “Try maca” was the answer to pretty much any symptom or health concern!
 Fertility, digestion, fatigue, stress, sexual dysfunction (erection problems, sperm motility, arousal)…it didn’t seem to matter, the Peruvians’ answer to that issue was always, “Try maca”!

 When I later researched maca I found it to be kind of a mini-superfoods blend of its own!
-It is packed with protein, fatty acids, essential amino acids, fiber, vitamins, and minerals (zinc, magnesium, copper, potassium, calcium, and iron), and glucosinolates (found in cruciferous veggies and thought to have anti-cancer benefits).
+It is packed with protein, fatty acids, essential amino acids, fiber, vitamins, and minerals (zinc, magnesium, copper, potassium, calcium, and iron), and glucosinolates (found in cruciferous veggies and thought to have health benefits).

 The fatty acids are good for the heart and also beneficial in stabilizing blood glucose levels.
 Maca contains alkaloids and some unique compounds called macamides, thought to be beneficial that have only been found in the maca plant.
 It is also a great source of phytonutrients.

 Maca contains arginine which stimulates nitric oxide production (the same way that little blue pill works), likely why it is sometimes called the Peruvian V*agra.